RyanMillerC/clogging/README.rst

 About
 ************

-Autologging (https://github.com/mzipay/Autologging) is awesome and is now my go-to for automatic logging in Python; however, it's not completely boilerplate free.
-This module, clogging, addresses tasks that I would otherwise need to address per application I incorperate autologging into.
+Autologging (https://github.com/mzipay/Autologging) is an awesome module for automatic logging in Python; however, it's not completely boilerplate free.

+This module, clogging, addresses tasks that I would otherwise need to address per application I build.

 It features:

-* Completely sets up a complex root Logger instance with one call
+* Complete setup of a complex root Logger instance with a single call
-* Logging is configurable through a YAML configuration file or function with keyword arguments
+* Configurable logging through YAML configuration or through keyword args
+* Detailed output columns for lower logging levels
-* Surpressed columns for higher level logging with more detailed output for lower logging levels
+* Surpressed output columns for higher logging levels
-* Quick incorperation (one line) into projects for basic usage
-* Writing log output to file with log rotation
+* Optional rotating file handler

 A demo "Hello World" application using clogging/autologging is available here,
     https://github.com/RyanMillerC/DemoCloggingApp